FBakkensen/AIAssistedDevelopmentPromptsForBC/Research_BusinessCentral.md

 - For complex systems, create multiple focused diagrams rather than one comprehensive diagram

 # Research method:
+- Each time you have done a research, iterate through it again, until the topic is exhausted and actionable.
+- Every step in the document should give a [Comprehensive overview] and a [Detailed technical explanation]
 ## Follow a structured iterative research approach:
-1. Initial broad exploration of the subject.
+1. Initial broad exploration of the topic.
 2. Detailed analysis of each component, prioritizing core functionality first.
 3. Synthesis of relationships between components.
 4. Verification against official documentation and source code.